 MINNEAPOLIS -- Perhaps this is what the Michigan offense was supposed to look like all season.

 No matter that it's already the ninth game or that the game's starting quarterback was a wide receiver.
 No matter that the usual starting quarterback (who many believe is better suited as a wide receiver or running back) spent the day on the sideline.
-Because the Wolverines produced, converted and behind its stand-in QB, they left Minnesota with a 35-13 victory and the Little Brown Jug.
+Because the Wolverines produced, converted and behind their stand-in signal-caller, they left Minnesota with a 35-13 victory and the Little Brown Jug.

 But Gardner's success on the field against the Golden Gophers only makes Michigan's quarterback situation blurrier -- this season and next.
-Hoke said if Denard Robinson's ulnar nerve injury is sufficiently healed, the senior will start and that there's no competition, which is understandable given Robinson's skill set and experience.
+Hoke said that if Robinson's ulnar-nerve injury is sufficiently healed, the senior will start and that there's no competition, which is understandable given Robinson's skill set and experience.
 But Gardner played one of the more comprehensive and solid games at quarterback that Michigan has seen this season.